ntalbotdev/answerly-nuxt/README.md

 # Answerly Nuxt App

-A modern Nuxt 3 application using Supabase for authentication, database (PostgreSQL), and avatar storage, with Pinia for state management.
+A modern Nuxt 3 application using Supabase for authentication, database (PostgreSQL), and avatar storage.
+It uses Pinia for state management and Tailwind CSS for styling.

 ## Features